kivattt/kivaserverutils/README.md

 - Fixes 100% CPU usage on 1 core\
 - Explosions (TNT, Creepers, Dynamite etc.) don't break chests/crates.
 (Configurable!)\
 - Improved logging for players throwing dynamite\
+- Region protection to prevent griefing of specific areas
 - Adds a [restrictive mode](#restrictive-mode) that prevents players from breaking/placing blocks, interacting with chests etc.
 - Adds the ability to mute players from chat